open-telemetry/opentelemetry.io/content/en/docs/languages/go/instrumentation.md

 ### Adding attributes

 Attributes are keys and values that are applied as metadata to your metrics and are useful for aggregating, filtering, and grouping metrics.
-Attributes can be added at instrument creation, or at any other time during the lifecycle of an instrument.

 You can add Attributes by using the [`WithAttributeSet`](https://pkg.go.dev/go.opentelemetry.io/otel/metric#WithAttributeSet)